Thiyanesh07/Attendance_System_01/README.md

 ## 📋 Prerequisites

 ### System Requirements
-- Python 3.8 or higher
+- Python 3.10 or higher
-- Node.js 16 or higher
+- Node.js 16 or higher (tested with v22.21.0)
-- PostgreSQL 12 or higher
+- PostgreSQL 12 or higher (tested with PostgreSQL 15.14)
 - Conda (Anaconda/Miniconda)
 - Webcam or IP cameras
-- GPU (optional, but recommended for better performance)
+- **GPU Support**: NVIDIA GPU with CUDA 11.8+ (optional, provides 5-10x speedup)
+  - Currently configured with: **NVIDIA GeForce RTX 3050 6GB**
+  - CUDA 12.6 with cuDNN support via conda
+  - ONNX Runtime GPU 1.19.2 with CUDAExecutionProvider enabled

 ### Conda Environment
 You should already have a conda environment named `face` with the required packages installed.